JoelKueh/TrellisTicTacToe/README.md

 First the library is initialized with the bluetrellis_init() function.
 Then the library repeatedly calls poll_and_update() and process_uart().
-This allows the PIC to handle incomming commands and forward button events over UART.
+This allows the PIC to handle incoming commands and forward button events over UART.

 ## PC